-- 1. Your Connection Card is non-transferable.
+- Your Connection Card is non-transferable.
 ONLY YOU CAN USE IT.
 A misuse fee of \$100 will be assessed if you loan your card to anyone (listed in your contract). - 2.
 If you lose your Connection Card, you must purchase a replacement card for \$20 (\$35 if used as a key access card).

-A replacement fee is also in effect for cards that show intentional damage, such as hole punches, writing, bite marks, etc. Cards that do not work properly due to normal wear and tear may be replaced for free.

-3. Your Connection Card is valid only as long as you are enrolled as a student at CWU.
+A replacement fee is also in effect for cards that show intentional damage, such as hole punches, writing, bite marks, etc. Cards that do not work properly due to normal wear and tear may be replaced for free. - 3.
+Your Connection Card is valid only as long as you are enrolled as a student at CWU.
 The Connection Card Office is located in Boullion Hall.
 The office is open from 8 a.m. to 5 p.m., Monday through Friday.

-NUTRITION . . .
-A HEALTHY FOUNDATION!
+NUTRITION: A HEALTHY FOUNDATION

 Here at Dining Services, we believe that nutrition is the foundation for a healthy lifestyle.
 We strive to offer a wide variety of foods that satisfy everyone's needs in meeting personal dietary goals.
 As a CWU student, you may schedule an appointment with our registered dietitian here on campus.
 Our nutrition staff encourages you to form balanced and nutritious eating habits as your foundation for a successful academic career.
 Contact the Dining Services office at 509-963-1591 or dining@cwu.edu to find out more about these services.
-Visit cwu.edu/dining for detailed nutritional information through web menus.